 Attraction Type/s: Museum, Historic Home

-Admission Cost: $3 for adults and $2 for senior citizens, students and active military.
-Children under 12 are admitted free.
+Admission Cost: $3 for adults and $2 for seniors and active military.
+Children 12 and under are admitted free.
 School groups are free, but reservations are required.
-Combination tickets for two or more sites within the LA State Museums receive a 20% discoun
+Combination tickets for two or more sites within the LA State Museums receive a 20% discount.

 The Upper and Lower Pontalba Buildings, which line the St. Ann and St. Peter Street sides of Jackson Square, were built in 1850 by the Baroness Micaela Almonester de Pontalba, daughter of Don Andres Almonester y Roxas, the Spanish colonial landowner associated with the neighboring Cabildo, St. Louis Cathedral, and Presbytere.
 They are believed to be the oldest apartment houses in the United States.